 The situation about accommodation is somehow unique in Croatia.
 Hotels prices even in the low season tend to be very expensive for this part of Europe with double rooms starting at 100€ in cities like Split or Dubrovnik.
 Even hostels were not so cheap; a bed in a dorm is on average 25 to 30€.
 The real bargain in Croatia comes from the Appartmani or the holiday rentals you find all over Croatia.
 On Booking.com, I found them to be cheaper per night than an AirBnB because of the extra costs you need to pay for the latter.
 As I shared each place with my partner, it was 25€ per night per person in Split (see picture above), and 22,50€ per night per person in Vis and Hvar.
 Always tell your host in advance when you think you will arrive as they are usually busy with another job.

-In Split, I absolutely loved the stylish guest room of Pietra Rossa.
-It was just a 5-minute walk way from the bus station and the ferry pier, and the Diocletian Palace was just 10 minutes walking way.
+- Split: I absolutely loved the stylish guest room of Pietra Rossa.
+It was just a 5-minute walk away from the bus station and the ferry pier, and the Diocletian Palace was just a 10 minute-walk away.

-In Hvar, to find a perfect place to stay for a good price you usually need to go a bit further away.
+- Hvar: to find a perfect place to stay for a good price you usually need to go a bit further away.
 Irena Apartments was on the east side of Hvar Town, uphill, 15/20 minutes walking to the town centre.
-Walking in Hvar is any way delightful, and actually, by being a bit further away, I was also closer to the nearest beach, 5 minutes walking away.
+Walking in Hvar is any way delightful, and actually, by being a bit further away, I was also close to the nearest beach, 5 minutes walking away.

 I hope you enjoyed this long article about scuba diving and travelling in Croatia.
 If I missed something and you still have questions, please let me know in the comments!